Franz Kurowski: U-boat war

-Historical revisionism
+Historical negationism

 World War II series and Battle of Stalingrad

-Kurowski played a key role in the revisionist series So war der Zweite Weltkrieg (And thus was the Second World War), a seven-volume pseudo history of World War II.
+Kurowski played a key role in the negationiost series So war der Zweite Weltkrieg (And thus was the Second World War), a seven-volume pseudo history of World War II.
 The project was launched in 1989 by the Verlagsgesellschaft Berg, one of the largest right-wing publishing groups.
 For the series, Kurowski was listed as editorial staff.
 The series was reissued by Flechsig Verlag in the 2000s under Kurowski's name.
 In the foreword to the 1994 book Rechtsextremismus in Deutschland (Right-wing Extremism in Germany) by Wolfgang Benz, the historian and journalist Hans Sarkowicz described the book project as an example of the "nationalist battle painting" in the "journalism of gray and brown zone."

 According to Insa Eschebach, director of the Ravensbrück National Memorial, Kurowski's 1992 book Stalingrad.
 Die Schlacht, die Hitlers Mythos zerstört (Stalingrad: The battle that Destroyed Hitler's Myth) serves "primarily to rehabilitate the decent, powerful German soldiers".
 The term "war criminals" appears only in quotation marks; the "brilliant successes of the Wehrmacht" is the key theme, along with the "victimhood" and "downfall of German soldiers".
 Kurowski considers Stalingrad as the "Golgotha of the 6th Army," without mentioning that this religious metaphor comes from the 1953 book Stalingrad – bis zur letzten Patrone (Stalingrad: To the Last Bullet), written by Heinz Schröter, a former member of a propaganda company: "When it comes to Stalingrad as Golgotha of the 6th army, it begs the question: 'Why was a German army even there'"?